Connect | Lead | Inspire | Mentor | Belong

 Mentoring and Preparing the Next Generation of Engineering Leaders

-The DOI Academic EnriChment and Career DevELopment for UndERgraduATEs, known as ACCELERATE, is a research and project based summer program for second-year students designed to accelerate their progress through the engineering curriculum.
+With support from the GM Foundation and The Boeing Company, the Academic EnriChment and Career DevELopment for UndERgraduATEs, known as ACCELERATE, is a research and project based summer program for second-year students designed to accelerate their progress through the engineering curriculum.
 Academic success enrichment and career development programming will enhance student problem solving skills, expose them to key concepts necessary for matriculation in their engineering program and provide them hands-on problem solving experience through team, project-based learning.

-Experiential Career Exploration and Leadership Seminar, known as ExCELS, was designed to introduce DOI students to engineering careers and research through authentic inquiry activities sponsored by industry partners and research laboratories on campus.
+With support from the GM Foundation and The Boeing Company, the Experiential Career Exploration and Leadership Seminar, known as ExCELS, was designed to introduce students to engineering careers and research through authentic inquiry activities sponsored by industry partners and research laboratories on campus.
 During spring semester the program provides opportunities for students to engage in hands-on learning and shadowing experiences with industry partners and faculty while gaining a better understanding of engineering design, safety and testing and work efficiency.
 Applications for the 2023 CAR ExCELS cohort are currently closed.

 Please email Assistant Director Edwin Lee, PhD for more details.